 Lonely Planet review

-Our independent authors have visited Castle Hotel and selected this as one of our recommended hotels in Dublin.
+Our independent authors have visited Castle Hotel and selected this as one of our recommended hotels in North of the Liffey.

 Services & facilities

 - Non-smoking rooms